 Premium financed life insurance involves using a third-party loan to pay policy premiums.
 In this type of arrangement, the lender covers the premiums, and you pay interest on the loan, which is typically repaid after a set period.
 Ideally, the policy’s cash value growth is enough to repay the loan.
 This can be a risky strategy, however, because if interest rates rise or the policy underperforms, you may require additional collateral.
 Failure to meet this requirement can result in default and the lender halting premium payments.

-If your Financial Advisor recommended that you invest in permanent insurance products, and you believe that he or she may have sold those products to you without full disclosure of the characteristics and risks, you may be able to recover your investment losses by filing a FINRA arbitration claim.
-An arbitration claim takes place before a panel of third-party industry experts.
-While the process resembles a courtroom trial before a jury, FINRA arbitration is often a lower-cost and faster way to resolve a fraud claim involving a registered financial advisor.
+If your financial advisor recommended that you invest in permanent insurance products, and you believe that he or she may have sold those products to you without full disclosure of the characteristics and risks, you may be able to recover your investment losses through one of two ways:

 Should I Hire a Life Insurance Fraud Lawyer?

 You can represent yourself during FINRA arbitration or mediation, but you may also choose to be represented by a life insurance fraud lawyer.
 These proceedings are complex matters that often involve highlighting different areas of industry regulation as well as similar award decisions.
-Your brokerage firm will most likely be represented by a team of attorneys who have been hired to protect their interests, therefore it is often recommended to have your own legal counsel.
+Your brokerage firm will most likely be represented by a team of attorneys who have been hired to protect their interests; therefore, it is often recommended to have your own legal counsel.

-It is also highly recommended to obtain professional legal services before embarking upon a FINRA arbitration effort because appealing a FINRA decision can only be done under limited circumstances.
+It is also highly recommended to obtain professional legal services before embarking upon a FINRA arbitration effort because appealing a FINRA decision can only be done under extremely limited circumstances.
 It is therefore imperative to present the facts of a life insurance fraud case as accurately and compellingly as possible, as well as to file correctly, in order to maximize recovery.
 Failing to do so can bar your path to future recovery entirely.

 Speak With a Life Insurance Fraud Attorney at Wolper Law Firm

 Wolper Law Firm offers skilled and effective representation to investors who have been defrauded by life insurance scams.
 Our attorneys come from some of the best law schools in the United States and have years of trial experience in financial fraud claims.
-We bring our precise attention to detail, legal expertise, as well as compassionate representation to each of our client’s cases.
+We bring our precise attention to detail, legal expertise, as well as compassionate representation to each of our clients’ cases.
 Contact the Wolper Law Firm, P.A. for a free consultation to discuss your legal rights.